 Does my camera need to be modified for astrophotography?

-This is typically what a frame looks like taken using a Ha filter through a DSLR.
-This emission nebula could have been captured in greater detail using a modified camera, but the skyglow and wavelength suppression capabilities of the filter are still present.
+This is typically what a frame looks like taken using a Ha filter through an unmodified DSLR. his emission nebula could have been captured in greater detail using a modified camera, but the skyglow and wavelength suppression capabilities of the filter are still present.

 I am a huge promoter of DSLR astro-mods.
 If your camera is used for astrophotography exclusively, why not modify your camera yourself?